niaid/dsb/README.md

 singlet = SetAssayData(object = singlet, slot = "CITE", new.data = normalized_matrix)
 ```

-## Get empty drops if you’re not sample multiplexing
+## How to get empty drops without cell hashing or sample demultiplexing

 you can simply get a vector of negative droplets from the cells you
 would remove.
-There are also more robust ways to detect empty droplets
+There robust ways to estimate which cells are empty
+droplets:
 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y>

-here is a crude way to get some likely empty droplets assuming
+Below is a quick method to get outlier empty droplets assuming
 seurat\_object is a object with most cells (i.e. any cell expressing at
-least a gene)
+least a gene).

 ``` r
 # get the nUMI from a seurat version 3 object